tumblr tracker

 Not many visitors make it out to the northwesternmost tip of Oahu, simply because the roads do not connect and allow you to travel from the West Side to the North Shore.

-Disclaimer – all Oahu hikes have different challenges and hazards that can be dangerous and may inflict injury.
-Know your fitness and skill level before embarking in any hike.
+Disclaimer – all Oahu hikes have different challenges and hazards that can be dangerous and may cause injury.
+Know your fitness and skill level before embarking on any hike.
 Stay on trails and obey posted signs.
 The information on this site is for your reading pleasure only.
 Hike at your own risk.

 Hiking the Kaena Point Trail